mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 For most of TinyPilot's life, we haven't offered overnight or one-day shipping.

-When we were fulfilling orders in-house, we staffed our office six days per week for processing orders, but only one person was there per day.
+When we were fulfilling orders in-house, we staffed our office six days per week to process orders, but only one person was there per day.
 I didn't offer one-day shipping because I knew there'd be situations where someone's out sick or on vacation, so a one-day turnaround wouldn't be possible.

 When we switched fulfillment to a third-party logistics warehouse (3PL), our fragility around staffing went away.
-The 3PL has much more worker redundancy than we do, so orders should go out in one business day no matter what.
+The 3PL has much more worker redundancy than we do, so orders should go out in one business day, no matter what.

 Finally, we should be able to offer one-day shipping options!